Make It Happen!

-If there are no FI meetups in your area, why not organise one yourself?
+If there are no events in your area, why not organise your own FI meetup?
 If you wait for someone else to do it, it may never happen.
-Here are some pointers for getting started:

 1) Decide on a format

 For the first meetup, a casual “meet and greet” format in a bar, café or park works well.
 The Financial Independence London group has used this format for years.
 Subsequent meetups might be similarly casual or take another format.
 Formats that can work successfully for different groups include: